Hurt At Work

 0:41 Voice 3: “Yeah.
 Uh… that’s a very, very sophisticated type of [Inaudible 00:44] case you have there.
 Uh… can you come in to see me?”

-0:48 Voice 2: “Yea… sure, but listen.
-He said bad, awful things and I fell down the stairs and my shoes fell off.”
+0:48 Voice 2: “Yeah… sure, but listen.
+He said bad, awful things, and I fell down the stairs, and my shoes fell off.”

 0:54 Voice 3: “Um-hum.”